 1 What are Libraries?

 Libraries are containers for the building blocks of your site.
 All of the content and activities in CompetencyCore are built using items stored in Libraries.
-Up until the last release (7.6), they were used to hold competencies.
-We've added seven new types of libraries:
+We offer competency libraries, which is what most CompetencyCore activities are based on.
+We also have different types of job description libraries:

 - Knowledge Areas